-- 1. After warming up the engine, drive it for about 20 minutes at a throttle opening of 1/2 or less. - 2.
-Make a pit stop, and check mounted areas for looseness, oil leaks, or other problems. - 3.
+- 2. Make a pit stop, and check mounted areas for looseness, oil leaks, or other problems. - 3.
 Then, drive it for about 40 minutes at a throttle opening of 3/4 or less. - 4.
 Make a pit stop again, and thoroughly check mounted areas for looseness, oil leaks, or other problems.
 Thorough checks and adjustments are required in particular for stretch of cables, free play of the brake, stretch of the drive chain, looseness of the spoke, and so on.

 After a break-in or after each race, always check the points shown in "TORQUE-CHECK POINTS" for tightening torques and retighten them.
-(Refer to "TORQUE-CHECK POINTS" on page 1-36.)
+(Refer to "TORQUE-CHECK POINTS" on page 1-32.)